Bearing (mechanical): History

-The invention of the rolling bearing, in the form of wooden rollers supporting, or bearing, an object being moved is of great antiquity.
-It may predate the invention of a wheel rotating on a plain bearing.

-Though it is often claimed that the Egyptians used roller bearings in the form of tree trunks under sleds, this is modern speculation.
-The Egyptians' own drawings in the tomb of Djehutihotep show the process of moving massive stone blocks on sledges as using liquid-lubricated runners which would constitute plain bearings.
-There are also Egyptian drawings of plain bearings used with hand drills.
+It is sometimes assumed that the invention of the rolling bearing, in the form of wooden rollers supporting– or bearing –an object being moved, predates the invention of a wheel rotating on a plain bearing; this underlies speculation that cultures such as the Ancient Egyptians used roller bearings in the form of tree trunks under sleds.
+There is no archaeological evidence for this sequence of technological development.
+The Egyptian drawings in the tomb of Djehutihotep are believed to show the process of moving massive stone blocks not with rollers but upon sledges pulled over sand which was wetted to increase its cohesion and reduce friction.
+There are also Egyptian drawings of plain bearings used to support the far end of hand drills.

 Wheeled vehicles using plain bearings emerged between about 5000 BC and 3000 BC.

-The earliest recovered example of a rolling element bearing is a wooden ball bearing supporting a rotating table from the remains of the Roman Nemi ships in Lake Nemi, Italy.
+A recovered example of an early rolling-element bearing is a wooden ball bearing supporting a rotating table from the remains of the Roman Nemi ships in Lake Nemi, Italy.
 The wrecks were dated to 40 BC.

 Leonardo da Vinci incorporated drawings of ball bearings in his design for a helicopter around the year 1500; this is the first recorded use of bearings in an aerospace design.
-However, Agostino Ramelli is the first to have published sketches of roller and thrust bearings.
-An issue with ball and roller bearings is that the balls or rollers rub against each other, causing additional friction.
+However, Agostino Ramelli is the first to have published roller and thrust bearings sketches.
+An issue with the ball and roller bearings is that the balls or rollers rub against each other, causing additional friction.
 This can be reduced by enclosing each individual ball or roller within a cage.
 The captured, or caged, ball bearing was originally described by Galileo in the 17th century.

 The first practical caged-roller bearing was invented in the mid-1740s by horologist John Harrison for his H3 marine timekeeper.
-In this timepiece the caged bearing was only used for a very limited oscillating motion, but later on Harrison applied a similar bearing design with a true rotational movement in a contemporaneous regulator clock.
+In this timepiece, the caged bearing was only used for a very limited oscillating motion, but later on, Harrison applied a similar bearing design with a true rotational movement in a contemporaneous regulator clock.

-Industrial era

-The first patent on ball bearings was awarded to Philip Vaughan, a British inventor and ironmaster in Carmarthen in 1794.
+The first patent on ball bearings was awarded to Philip Vaughan, a Welsh inventor and ironmaster in Carmarthen in 1794.
 His was the first modern ball-bearing design, with the ball running along a groove in the axle assembly.

 Bearings played a pivotal role in the nascent Industrial Revolution, allowing the new industrial machinery to operate efficiently.
 For example, they were used for holding wheel and axle assemblies to greatly reduce friction compared to prior non-bearing designs.